 Many of your salad greens will need a whole square to themselves.
 Kale, head lettuce, celery, collard greens, and other bulky leafy greens must be planted one per square.

 Larger herbs will also need a bit more room.
 Dill, rosemary, parsley, and oregano should all be planted one plant per square foot.

 Eggplant, potatoes, sweet potatoes, peppers, and okra all need their own square foot, as well.
-When using stakes, you should also limit your tomato plants to one per square.
+When using stak, you should also limit your tomato plants to one per square. es

 While you might think you can fit two or three at first, once your plants reach maturity, you’ll quickly realize why we only recommend one plant per square!